mlochbaum/BQN/doc/repeat.md

 ## Negative repetition

 What does it mean to repeat a function a negative number of times?
 For a negative integer `-n`, BQN defines `F⍟(-n)` to be `F⁼⍟n`.
-In particular, `F⍟¯1` simply undoes `F`.
+In particular, `F⍟¯1` simply [undoes](undo.md) `F`.

         1 ⌽⍟¯1 "abcde"  # Rotate backwards

 Because BQN's Undo is a little looser than a strict mathematical inverse, this is an extension of the function inverse written f⁻¹ in mathematics.
 As a result, it doesn't have all the same properties.
 For natural numbers, Repeat follows the rule that `F⍟m F⍟n 𝕩` is `F⍟(m+n) 𝕩`.
-For integers, we have `𝕩 ≡ F⍟n F⍟(-n) 𝕩`, but not necessarily `𝕩 ≡ F⍟(-n) F⍟n 𝕩`.
+With a negative, we have `𝕩 ≡ F⍟n F⍟(-n) 𝕩`, but not necessarily `𝕩 ≡ F⍟(-n) F⍟n 𝕩`.

 ## Array of repetition counts